Benzammour/benzammour/README.md

 # Hey there, nice to meet you! 👋🏼
 <img src="https://github.com/Benzammour/benzammour/blob/master/assets/banner.png">
 I'm a software developer based in Germany who is passionate about creating things.
-Some things I'm currently busy with include my bachelors thesis which focuses on networking, as well as extending my knowledge about web technologies.
+Some things I'm currently busy with include my bachelors thesis which focuses on networking, as well as extending my knowledge on web technologies.
 <br>
 Over the past few years I've also developed a love for cooking and the gym which enables me to wind down at the end of the day.